Decentralized finance, or DeFi, is the ecosystem of financial applications being built with blockchain technology and without banks.

 This reduces the risk of censorship and losing money in one of the many hacks suffered by centralized exchanges, but it also means individuals have a huge responsibility on their shoulders and often no recourse if something goes wrong (for example, losing your seed phrase).

-There are no borders in this parallel financial system and everyone can access it.
+In these open networks, there are no borders in this parallel financial system and everyone can access it.
 It’s like the internet, but instead of information being transferred globally, seamlessly and creatively, the same is happening with money.
 It’s an internet of value.

 All that’s needed is a blockchain wallet and an internet connection to start interacting with DeFi applications.
 They won’t ask for users’ personal information; not even a username and password is needed to join. your identity is the jumble of letters and numbers that make up your blockchain address.

+Transparency is key within these networks.
 The code for these financial applications is open for anyone to see and inspect.
 This is important because anyone is able to verify how the applications and protocols work, and track exactly where their money is.

 Open-source code also enables developers to build on top of existing applications, accelerating innovation and creating an interconnected ecosystem that leverages the strengths of each piece, it’s why all the different DeFi protocols and assets are often referred to as “money legos.”